adamwozhere/full-stack-open/part11/README.md

 exercises 11.2, 11.3 = 15min
 exercises 11.4 - 11.8 = 1hr 20min
-exercises 11.9 - 11.14 = 3hr 45min (very difficult getting the whole process setup to work with cypress, building and deployment on Render.com with webhook)
+exercises 11.9 - 11.14 = 3hr 45min (very difficult getting the whole process setup to work with cypress, building and deployment on Render.com with webhook) exercise 11.15 = 40min - adding version tagging to pipeline action (quite difficult as had to try parts of exercise instructions and also action documentation)